Australia’s housing challenge has entered a new phase.

 • How integrated tenure approaches can support community cohesion, financial sustainability, and housing resilience over time

-Nicky Morrison, Prof. Planning, Director, Urban Transformations Research Centre, Western Syd Univ
+Nicky Morrison, Prof. Planning, Director, Urban Transformations Research Centre, Western Sydney University

 Tom Billings, CIO, Assemble